mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 Object.setPrototypeOf(Counter.prototype, React.Component.prototype);
 ```
 As you can see, it's not as nice to look at as before!
 In addtion to making JavaScript more accessible to developers who are used to working with traditional class-based languages, the class syntax also makes the code a lot more readable.
 I'm not suggesting that you should start writing your React components in this way (in fact, I would actively discourage it!), I only thought it would be an interesting exercise which would provide some insight into how JavaScript inheritence works.

+---

 Although you don't need to understand this stuff to write React components, it certainly can't hurt and I expect there will be occassions when you are fixing a tricky bug where understanding how prototypal inheritence works will make all the difference.
+I hope you have found this article interesting and/or enjoyable, if you have any thoughts on the subject then please let me know. :)